Artwork in the North Reading Room

 The Pines was created by Charles Warren Eaton (nicknamed the “Pine Tree Painter”) in 1904 and was purchased as a part of the 1906 Art Exhibit with the Holland Dame (located in the North Mezzanine of the library).

 The 1906 Art Exhibit began as experiment by the Municipal Improvement League.
-The experiment started when Charles Naegele, Frederick Flower, and other important citizens “worked to create an art museum in which citizens actually selected the picture of pictures they wanted from the exhibition.”
+The experiment started when Charles Naegele, Frederick Flower, and other important citizens “worked to create an art museum in which citizens actually selected the picture they wanted from the exhibition.”
 Citizens were charged 10 cents to view the exhibition and were each given a ticket to vote for the best picture.
 “The painting receiving the largest number of votes was purchased at the end of the exhibition.
 Should the receipts be more than the price of the picture selected, the remainder was to be used to purchase an additional painting.”

 The Pines by Eaton and the Holland Dame by Robert David Gauley were both purchased as a part of the exhibition.
 Both were also awarded medals at the Louisiana Purchase Exposition.